Eigenstate entanglement: Crossover from the ground state to volume laws: Introduction

-where $\dm_\A=\Tr_\B|\psi\ket\bra\psi|$ is the reduced density matrix.
-Asymptotically, $S$ gives the number of qubits needed for a faithful compression of a stream of states sampled from $\dm_\A$ \cite{Schumacher1995-51,Jozsa1994-41}.
-It also quantifies the number of Bell pairs per copy of $|\psi\ket$ in entanglement distillation and dilution \cite{Bennett1996,Nielsen2000}.
+A fundamental concept in modern physics and information theory is quantum entanglement.
+Specifically, the entanglement entropy quantifies quantum correlations and the utility of a given state for quantum information processing \cite{Bennett1996,Nielsen2000}.
+It is also used to guide tensor network state simulations and to bound their computation costs \cite{Verstraete2004-7,Vidal2006,Hastings2007-76}.
+Henceforth, consider the entanglement entropy $S$ for the bipartition of a $d$-dimensional quantum many-body system into a compact subsystem $\A$ of volume $\ell^d$ and the rest $\B$, which is much larger or infinite.
+Ground states have been studied intensely \cite{Eisert2008,Latorre2009,Laflorencie2016-646} and one generally finds an area law, where $S$ is proportional to the surface \emph{area} of $\A$, or an area law with a logarithmic correction.
+In contrast, for random states and highly excited states, one generally finds $S$ to be proportional to the \emph{volume} of $\A$.
+The transition from the groundstate scaling to the extensive scaling and, more generally, the distribution of $S$ in excited states, have been largely unexplored.

-The study of entanglement entropy in ground states of condensed matter systems has a long tradition.
-Specifically, consider the entanglement of a compact subsystem $\A$ of linear size $\ell$ with the (infinite) rest $\B$ of the system \footnote{We define the linear size through the volume $\vol\A=:\ell^d$.}.
-The groundstate entanglement entropy in typical gapped systems in $d$ dimensions obeys an area law $S_\gs\propto \ell^{d-1}$ \cite{Callan1994-333,Latorre2004,Calabrese2004,Cramer2006-73,Hastings2007-76,Brandao2013-9,Cho2018-8}.
-Intuitively, only the vicinity of the boundary between $\A$ and $\B$ contributes to $S_\gs$ due to the finite correlation length induced by the gap.
+The long-range physics of typical quantum many-body systems is captured by a field theory with local interactions.
+Then the groundstate entanglement entropy in gapped systems obeys an area law $S_\gs\propto \ell^{d-1}$ \cite{Callan1994-333,Latorre2004,Calabrese2004,Plenio2005,Cramer2006-73,Hastings2007-76,Brandao2013-9,Cho2018-8,Kuwahara2020-11}.
+Intuitively, only the vicinity of the boundary between $\A$ and $\B$ contributes to $S_\gs$ due to the finite correlation length induced by the energy gap.
 In critical systems, the correlation length diverges and the scaling of $S_\gs$ depends on the dimension $d$ and particle statistics.
-Critical 1d systems are usually captured by CFT, giving $S_\gs\propto \log \ell$ \cite{Srednicki1993,Callan1994-333,Holzhey1994-424,Vidal2003-7,Jin2004-116,Calabrese2004,Zhou2005-12}.
+Critical 1d systems are usually captured by CFT, giving $S_\gs\propto \ln \ell$ \cite{Srednicki1993,Callan1994-333,Holzhey1994-424,Vidal2003-7,Jin2004-116,Calabrese2004,Zhou2005-12}.
 For critical fermionic systems with a $(d-1)$-dimensional Fermi surface, $S_\gs$ generally obeys a log-area law \cite{Wolf2005,Gioev2005,Barthel2006-74,Li2006}